WordPress/gutenberg/docs/reference-guides/data/data-core-block-editor.md

 Returns a block's attributes given its client ID, or null if no block exists with the client ID.

+Process block bindings to modify the value of the attributes if needed.

 _Parameters_

 -   _state_ `Object`: Editor state.